 How to tell good from bad

-I’ll be the bearer if good news – even bad gelato tastes good.
-It’s sugary, flavoursome, creamy goodness and depending on your palate, it’s all going to taste various shades of “yes please”.
+I’ll be the bearer of good news – even bad gelato tastes good.
+It’s a sugary, flavoursome, creamy delight and depending on your palate, it’s all going to taste various shades of “yes please”.
 But if you are in Italy, it’s worth finding and seeking out the good stuff because then you’ll know what true joy is.
 And your tastebuds will thank you.

 1. If you see gelateria with all their lovely gelato piled up into enticing mounds, calling you in and begging you to try, that’s a sure sign that you won’t find good gelato there.
 Gelato doesn’t naturally pile up like that, and so in order to do that they either have to freeze the hell out of it, or add a chemical.
 Neither of which is good for your gelato experience.